Deconfounding Imitation Learning with Variational Inference: Background

-The imitator does not observe the latent $\theta$.
+In this setting, the trajectories from the expert distributions are called confounded, because the states and actions have an common ancestor, the latent variable $\theta$.
+The imitator does not observe this latent variable.
 It may thus need to implicitly infer it from the past transitions, so we take it to be a non-Markovian policy $\pi_\eta(a_t \mid s_1, a_1, \dots, s_t)$, parameterized by $\eta$.
 The imitator generates the following distribution over trajectories:

-The Bayesian networks associated to these distributions are shown in Figure~\ref{fig:causal-graphs}.
+The Bayesian networks associated to these distributions are shown in~\autoref{fig:causal-graphs}.